 Are there other names for PRD?

-Yes, the late effects of pelvic radiotherapy or the side effects of pelvic radiotherapy
+Yes, the late or side effects of pelvic radiotherapy or the consequences of treatment of pelvic radiotherapy.

 My medical team has never heard of pelvic radiation disease – What do you suggest I do?

 Take the information from this website to your GP to discuss the possibility of PRD.
 Ask to be referred to a gastroenterologist.
-See our documents section in About Us for recent clinical guidelines on how to treat PRD.
+See our documents section for clinical guidelines on how to treat PRD.

 Can PRD be treated?